documentationfor yFiles for HTML 3.0.0.1

 styles label styles

-Note that the position, angle, and size of a label is determined by its label model parameter.
-However, since it is the style which determines how to render the label, the style can be asked for a preferred size.
+Note that the position, angle, and size of a label are determined by its label model parameter.
+However, since the style determines how to render the label, the style can be asked for a preferred size.
 The size can be set as the label’s preferredSize.

 const size = label.style.renderer.getPreferredSize(label, label.style)